LiqunZhao/A-Barrier-Lyapunov-Actor-Critic-Reinforcement-Learning-Approach-for-Safe-and-Stable-Control/README.md

 ***LAC***: https://github.com/hithmh/Actor-critic-with-stability-guarantee

-***CPO, PPO-Lagrangian and TRPO-Lagrangian***: https://github.com/openai/safety-starter-agents An extension of this work can be found here: https://arxiv.org/abs/2401.13148, with the code: https://github.com/LiqunZhao/Neural-ordinary-differential-equations-based-Lyapunov-Barrier-Actor-Critic-NLBAC
+***CPO, PPO-Lagrangian and TRPO-Lagrangian***: https://github.com/openai/safety-starter-agents

+An extension of this work is available at: https://arxiv.org/abs/2401.13148, accompanied by the code repository: https://github.com/LiqunZhao/Neural-ordinary-differential-equations-based-Lyapunov-Barrier-Actor-Critic-NLBAC.
+The repository features enhanced clarity through additional comments, a well-organized structure, and detailed instructions on easily applying the framework to your customized environments.

 ## Installation Requirement